Protect Sensitive Locations: Take Action for House Bill 94

 Right now, Delaware’s General Assembly has a role to play.

-Help us bring House Bill 94 to a floor vote by January 31.
+Help us pass House Bill 94 NOW.

 There's no time to wait.
 Our immigrant neighbors here in Delaware are terrified — scared to go to work, to go grocery shopping, and are left wondering if their loved ones will make it home at the end of the day.

-TAKE ACTION: Send a Message to Gov. Meyer and the General Assembly
+Send a Message to Gov. Meyer and the General Assembly

 Send a message to Governor Meyer and the Delaware General Assembly, urging them to take immediate action to push back against Trump and his anti-immigrant agenda and ensure that our state’s immigrant communities are protected.